lararosekelley/dotfiles/README.md

 Follow the instructions in the prompt to continue the installation.

+Then, tell Git who you are:

+    $ git config --global user.email "you@example.com"
+    $ git config --global user.name "Your Name"

 ### 2. Zsh

 There's nothing wrong with Bash, but Zsh adds a lot of nice features, such as: